DobbyDoesntFree/conflict-test/README.md

 2. 로컬에서 commit 하나 더 쌓은 후 remote로 push

-3. Add one more commit on remote
+3. Add one more commit on remote (add . > git commit -m "ASDF" > git push origin master)
-4. Add one more commit to same line with remote
+4. Add one more commit to same line with remote (add . > git commit -m "ASDF" > git push origin master)
 5. Get error by git push on local
-6. To fix this, pull first on local
+6. To fix this, pull first on local (git pull origin master // path automatically set by cloning)
-7. Merge commit
+7. Merge commit generated